mikelcaz/yagnislang/_posts/2019-02-21-first-bits.markdown

 name := var value
 ```

-But then would be inconsistent, and a pain switching between using type inference and the explicit type (omitting the type cleanly is one of the advantages of this syntax).
+But then would be inconsistent, and a pain switching between using type inference and the explicit type (omitting the type cleanly is one of the advantages of Barrett's syntax, as is in other languages).
+I know here the First Law is doing its thing, and I'll regret it in the near future...

 The reasons why I'm not using the exact Jai syntax is:

 1. Declaring constants should not be more difficult than variables.
 I don't mind the other way around.
 2. Some types are defined based on other types, with their own variability permissions.
-3. I prefer constant arguments in functions, but it would be great if it would be a default that could be overriden.
+3. I prefer constant arguments in functions, but it would be great if it would be a default that could be overridden.

-For `2`, Consider C++:
+For `2`, consider C++:

 ```
 int const * const ptr;